Skip To Content

 Modified on

-As you start looking for solutions capable of handling your asset management requirements, you’re likely to run across a lot of tools that seem to fit your business needs, including those classified as either computerized maintenance management system (CMMS) or enterprise asset management (EAM) software.
-While there are similarities between the two, it’s important to understand the difference between EAM systems and CMMS systems to help ensure that you pick the right platform for your asset management process.
+As you start looking for solutions capable of handling your asset management requirements, you’re likely to run across many tools that seem to fit your business needs, including those classified as a computerized maintenance management system (CMMS) or enterprise asset management (EAM) software.
+While there are similarities, it’s important to understand the difference between EAM and CMMS systems to help ensure you pick the right platform for your asset management process.

 While CMMS and EAM software are similar, they have some key differences.
 The primary difference lies in the scope—most organizations use CMMS software to deal with operational management issues for maintaining assets, while an EAM solution focuses on the entire lifecycle of an asset—everything from purchasing an asset to deciding when it’s ready for disposal.